 - Provide resuscitation (no unit standards).

 - Provide first aid (no unit standards).

 Once candidates have completed their Surf Lifeguard Award the training manual should be kept by them as reference.
-Hard copies of this manual can be purchased from SLSNZ via the Club Shop (club administrator access only)
+Hard copies of these manuals can be purchased from SLSNZ via the Club Shop (club administrator access only)